 Judges and General Volunteers

 Students submit their projects in one of 18 scientific categories.
-Judging is competitive and the top three winners in each category from both divisions advance to the state fair.
+Judging is competitive and the top two winners in each category from both divisions advance to the state fair.
 The overall top six projects in the Senior Division, called "Best of Fair", advance directly to the international competition.
 About 7-8 projects are assigned to each group of judges (typically consisting of 4-5 people).
 Judges will be able to preview student documentation prior to the scheduled interviews.
-Each judging team will meet in a 3-4 hour video session and conduct joint interviews with students, one project at a time.
-After all students have been interviewed, judges will confer and jointly determine the ranking.
+Each judging team will interview students individually; after that, judges will confer and jointly determine the ranking.
 Senior categories will be judged on Thursday, Feb 23, from 8 am to noon; Junior ones that same afternoon, from 12:30 p.m. to 4:30 p.m.
 We offer one in-person and one online orientation session each in the weeks leading up to the fair.

 Because judging is competitive, we need subject matter experts to evaluate the projects.
 About 7-8 projects are assigned to each group of judges (typically consisting of 3 people).
 After a group has interviewed their assigned students, group members discuss the merit of each project and jointly determine the ranking.
 We offer orientation sessions in the weeks leading up to the fair.
 Links to the abstracts will be made available prior to the fair.

 Junior Division: Undergraduate (3rd year and above) and graduate students, as well as professionals with either a degree or 3 years of experience in the applicable science category